sefinek24/Sefinek-Blocklist-Collection/docs/info/What is Raspberry Pi.md

 Its popularity has led to a vibrant community of developers and enthusiasts who share their knowledge and expertise through online forums, tutorials, and projects. 👥🌟

 ## 🐈 Thank you for reading
-If you found [this repository](https://github.com/sefinek24/Sefinek-Blocklist-Collection) useful or interesting, please consider starring it to show your support!
+> If you find this information helpful, consider giving the [GitHub repository](https://github.com/sefinek24/Sefinek-Blocklist-Collection) a star.